daniestevez/gr-satellites/README.md

     BPSK telemetry in the 70cm band.
 It uses FEC with an r=1/2, k=7 convolutional code and a (255,223) Reed-Solomon code (the same as the LilacSat-2 9k6 BPSK telemetry).
 You must use wide SSB mode to receive this satellite.
-This satellite has not launched yet.
-It is scheduled to launch on 26 December 2016.
+It has an optical camera on board and it transmits JPEG images together with the telemetry. `by701` includes a complete telemetry decoder and image receive software.
 Telemetry submission is not enabled, as there is no NORAD ID assigned yet.
+This satellite launched on 28 December 2016 into a 520x220km orbit.
+The perigee is too low because of a problem in the launch.
+The orbit will only last a couple months.
   * `galassia`
     [GALASSIA](https://eoportal.org/web/eoportal/satellite-missions/content/-/article/galass-1),
     which transmits 4k8 AF GMSK telemetry in the 70cm band.
 It uses the CSP